Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 	      SELECT evttime, conveyor as waypoint, device_id, resultw3 as label INTO [w3blob] FROM subqueryw3 WHERE conveyor = '4'
 	      SELECT evttime, conveyor as waypoint, device_id, resultw4 as label INTO [w4blob] FROM subqueryw4 WHERE conveyor = '5'

-  NOTE: in TSQL, **--** at the begining of a line comments that line.
+  **NOTE**: in TSQL, **--** at the begining of a line comments that line.
 So each of the above lines can be easily commented by adding -- at the begining of the line.
   Finally, start the  ASA (log into the [Azure Management Portal](https://ms.portal.azure.com), select the solution ASA Job, select **Overview**, then click **Start** button, choose **Now** for the **Job output start time***, and then click **Start** button) and the data generator.

-### After the solution is deployed and is running, you can see live updates of the PBI dashboards, check the blob files, or connect to the DW and run queris to retrieve data:
+### After the solution is deployed and is running, you can see live updates of the PBI dashboards, check the blob files, or connect to the DW and run queris to retrieve data.
+If you dot see the files in

 	      SELECT TABLE_NAME FROM Manufacturesqldb.INFORMATION_SCHEMA.Tables WHERE TABLE_TYPE = 'BASE TABLE'